-The sessions consisted of one minute of intense exercise-designed to get their heart rates up to 90 percent of maximum-followed by one minute of rest.
+The sessions consisted of one minute of intense exercise-designed to get their heart rates up to 90 per cent of maximum-followed by one minute of rest.
 They repeated this until they had completed a total of 10 minutes of intensive exercise.

-The sessions were preceded and followed by warm-up and cool-down exercises, which brought the total exercise time for each workout to 25 minutes.
+The sessions were preceded and followed by a warm-up and cool-down exercises, which brought the total exercise time for each workout to 25 minutes.